Jens-AIMLX/langflow/install_approach.md

 - The article specifically recommends using UV
 - UV has better dependency resolution capabilities

-### 4. Specific Version of pandas
+### 4. Simplified Langflow Installation

 **What we do:**
-- Install pandas with exact version (`pandas==1.5.3`)
+- Install Langflow 0.0.78 with all dependencies except tiktoken
-- Use UV to maintain consistency with the article's recommendations
+- Use UV's `--exclude` flag to skip problematic dependencies

 **Why:**
-- Langflow 0.0.78 requires pandas<2.0.0
-- Installing pandas first ensures it's available when Langflow needs it
-- Using an exact version (1.5.3) ensures compatibility and reproducibility
-- Specifying the exact version helps UV find the appropriate package
+- Letting Langflow handle its own dependencies avoids architecture mismatch issues
+- The `--exclude` flag allows us to skip tiktoken, which has architecture compatibility issues
+- This approach is simpler and more reliable than installing dependencies separately
 - Consistently using UV maintains the recommended approach from the article

-### 5. Langflow Installation

-**What we do:**
-- Install Langflow 0.0.78 without dependencies
-- Install dependencies separately

-**Why:**
-- Installing without dependencies gives us more control over which dependencies are installed
-- Allows us to skip problematic dependencies
-- Enables us to specify exact version ranges for each dependency

-### 6. Dependencies Installation

-**What we do:**
-- Install dependencies with specific version constraints
-- Include all essential dependencies mentioned in Langflow's requirements
-- Use UV for most dependencies

-**Why:**
-- Specific version constraints ensure compatibility with Langflow 0.0.78
-- Installing all essential dependencies ensures Langflow functions properly
-- Using UV maintains consistency with the article's recommendations

-### 7. Handling Problematic Packages

-**What we do:**
-- Skip `tiktoken` installation entirely
-- Install `aiohttp` with UV

-**Why:**
-- `tiktoken` has architecture compatibility issues between its build system (targeting 32-bit) and 64-bit Python
-- The package explicitly targets 32-bit architecture in its build configuration, making it difficult to build on 64-bit systems
-- `tiktoken` is not essential for basic Ollama integration
-- `aiohttp` is installed with UV for consistency
+- Avoids build issues with pandas and other packages with C extensions

 ## Challenges and Solutions